 3. Any individual has the right of access to information held about themselves.

-However, with children, this is dependent upon their capacity to understand (normally age 12 or above) and the nature of the request.
-Personal data about a child belongs to that child.
+However, with children, this is dependent upon their capacity to understand child belongs to that child.
 The Trust will decide on a case by case basis whether to grant such request, bearing in mind guidance issued from time to time from the Information Commissioner's Office.